blucheez/series-tracking-app/README.md

 # TV Series Tracker App

 This is a React / Firebase v9 project for practice purposes.
+In this project I mainly focused on functionality rather than design.

 You can authenticate with email or a google account.
 You can search for TV shows and add them to your profile page On the profile page, you can find your shows listed with details.